 We had previously reached the beautiful church at Pwllcrochan on walk 12.
-There’s a parking area near the church so we drove to the site and parked there and began our walk back up the lane towards the entrance to the power station.
-There’s an old school house in ruins on the lane a sign of past times when this was a small community with the school and church at its heart, before the post war industry arrived.
+There’s a small parking area near the church so we drove to the site and then began our walk back up the lane towards the entrance to the power station.

-We took a slight detour down a track leading to an inlet, before backtracking to rejoin the official path and headed east along a country lane and then followed the coast path way-markers around the boundary of the power station.
+We took a slight detour down an old overgrown track leading to a inlet, before backtracking to follow the coast path way-markers around the boundary of the power station.
 The large site is surprisingly well hidden from the path, being mostly out of view apart from a series of tall chimneys and pylons, as some pleasant woodland screens it very well.

-At a number of places the path winds it way through natural native woodland glades.
-As in the photo below, the path was at times flanked by banks of white flowering wild garlic and wildflowers attracting lots of butterflies, a lovely contrast with the greenery in the sunlight.
+At a number of places the path winds through natural native woodlands.
+As in the photo below, the path was flanked by verges full of scented wild garlic and wildflowers, a lovely contrast with the greenery in dappled sunlight.

-Back in the open countryside and crossing farm fields the path joins a quiet country lane.
-As we walked along this lane, accompanied only by the sound of birds chirping merrily in the hedgerows, from nowhere we were suddenly startled as a Sparrow Hawk swooped onto the hedgerow alongside us and in an instant seized a young sparrow in its talons and then took flight with its screeching prey.
-It was over in seconds but our close up view brought to mind the old saying “Nature in the raw is seldom mild” and Tennyson’s “Tho’ nature, red in tooth and claw”.
+After crossing farm fields the path joins a quiet country lane.
+As we walked along this lane, accompanied only by the sound of birdsong in the hedgerows, we were suddenly startled as a Sparrow Hawk swooped alongside us and in an instant seized a young sparrow and took flight with its screeching prey.
+It was over in seconds but our close up view brought to mind the old quote by Tennyson “Tho’ nature, red in tooth and claw”.

-Turning off the lane we headed back into countryside and a walk across farmland fields, before the track winds through a pleasant woodland valley.
+Turning off the lane we headed back into countryside and across farmland fields, then into a pleasant woodland valley.

-Occasionally there’s a fine view such as the tidal mudflats at Goldborough Pill and a glimpse into the past with the remains of an old ivy covered lime kiln.
+Occasionally there’s a fine view such as the tidal mudflats at Goldborough Pill and a glimpse into past industry here, with the remains of an old ivy covered lime kiln.

 Pembroke Castle one of the most impressive and largest Norman Castles in Britain.